mentainha/m3o/README.md

 ## Overview

-M3O is a new cloud platform with simpler higher level building blocks.
+M3O is a next generation cloud platform.
 Consume free and paid public APIs all on one platform for a 10x developer experience.
 Signup and start for free at [m3o.com/register](https://m3o.com/register).
+Explore the services at [m3o.com/explore](https://m3o.com/explore).

 ## Features